+4.1 Stochastic Gradient Descent (20+ bonus points)

-• [Stochastic Gradient Descent (\), 20+ points] Implement SGD and run it for problems 1, 2, and 3 above, using the same hyperparameters (learning rate, number of epochs, M, and λ).
+Implement SGD and run it for the polynomial curve fitting problems above, using the same hyperparameters $(M, \text{ and } \lambda)$.
 Compare the SGD solution to the batch GD solution.
 Does SGD need fewer or more epochs to arrive at the same parameters as batch GD?
 If fewer, how many epochs are sufficient?
 You may also consider experimenting with minibatch SGD.

-2 Submission
+5 Submission

-Electronically submit on Canvas a hw02.zip file that contains the hw02 folder in which your code is in the 3 required files, as well as the report.pdf.
+Electronically submit on Canvas a hw03.zip file that contains the hw03 folder in which your code is in the required files, as well as the report.pdf.